 203 Sugar Hollow Rd.

-Originating in New Zealand, zorbing is only available in a few spots in the U.S., including here at Outdoor Gravity Park.
+Originating in New Zealand, zorbing is only available in a few spots in the USA, including here at Outdoor Gravity Park.
 What is zorbing?
 Well, you climb inside an 11-foot-high inflatable ball filled with a foot of water by yourself or with up to two friends.
 Then you hurl yourself down a 1000-foot hill on one of three different runs.
-There’s no tumbling or going upside down in the ball, just slipping and sliding, like riding a water slide.
-Watch here to see what we’re talking about.
+There’s no tumbling or going upside down in the ball, just slipping and sliding like riding a water slide.
+Watch here to see what I’m talking about.
 The park gives you a Go-Pro camera to record your ride; the video makes for a fun social media post!
 Video cost: $10 first video; $5 additional video.
 While the town trolley does not stop at the Outdoor Gravity Park, it’s worth finding a way out here.
 Yes, it’s pricey, but on a 30-day trip across the country, my boys ranked Outdoor Gravity Park as their most favorite activity.
 Bring a swimsuit and towel.
-Cost: Riders (ages 6 and up) $48/3 rolls; pick up park brochure for $3 discount.
+Cost: Riders (5 and up) $19/roll or $57/3 rolls or $90/5 rolls; pick up a park brochure for a discount coupon.

-KidTripster Tip: Go when the park opens at 10 a.m. or after 6 p.m.
+KidTripster Tip: Go when the park opens.
 As the day goes on, the park gets busy, meaning more wait times between rides.

 KidTripster Tip: During cooler months, it’s possible to do this ride dry, but I think that it’s a lot more fun riding wet.